 For couriers, a vehicle tracking system isn’t just a nice-to-have; it’s often the difference between securing a job and missing out.

-With tight margins, time-sensitive deliveries and opportunities to stand out as the obvious choice for your customers, it pays to have smart fleet tracking tools in place.
 The benefits are vast – from displaying your location in real time on platforms like CX, to reducing fuel and insurance costs, avoiding disputes, and showing customers that you care.
 GPS tracking suggests that your courier business is reliable and professional, and that you keep a close eye on your operations.

 But with so many vehicle tracking systems out there, how do you pick the right one?